cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

   Y: Signer public key.
   M: Point in GG.
   Z: Point in GG.
-  H_3: A hash function from GG to a bitstring of length L modelled as a random oracle.
+  H_3: A hash function from GG to a bitstring of length L modeled as a random oracle.

 Output: